jferg0906/Group-8/README.md

 CSE 4214/6214 Lab

 Team:
-Jacob Mitchell - Leader -
+Jacob Mitchell - Leader - jm4162@msstate.edu
-Nicholas Manning - Member -
+Nicholas Manning - Member - nhn65@msstate.edu
-John Ferguson - Member -
+John Ferguson - Member - jferg0906@gmail.com

 Description:
-This GitHub repository is used for the creation of MyFace, a Facebook social media clone.
+This GitHub repository is used for the creation of MyFace, a Facebook like social media clone.
 This repository will be where teamwork is utilized to collaborate in creating this website.

 Objective:
 To create Myface, a social networking site that has many features similiar to those currently available on the market.

 Features: